Can I purchase art without a frame?

 Is your work narrative?

 I would say that my work can be narrative, I rely on iconography quite a bit.
-I wouldn’t say that my art is inherently narrative.
+I'm generally trying to tell a story of some kind.

 Is your work autobiographical?